[Updated 19 November 2018]

-I’ve published here a full post about natural sugar substitute erythritol.
-It covers what it is, its health benefits, how to cook with it, and where to buy it.
-The bottom line is that it’s an all-natural sugar alcohol/polyol from which humans cannot absorb carbs.
-That means it has zero calories and net carbs.
-It does not have the bitter aftertaste associated with artificial sweeteners.
-It may be better tolerated by people with IBS than some other sugar alcohols like xylitol.
-It is not toxic to dogs, as xylitol is known to be.
-And it may confer some oral health benefits beyond the fact that you’re substituting it for tooth-decay-inducing sugar.
+Erythritol does not have the bitter aftertaste associated with artificial sweeteners.
+It may also be better tolerated by people with IBS than some other sugar alcohols like xylitol.
+And it is not toxic to dogs, as xylitol is known to be.
+Erythritol may also confer some oral health benefits, even beyond the fact that you’re substituting it for tooth-decay-inducing sugar.

-They can also improve immune function and decrease infections – obviously important at this time of year – by increasing certain white blood cells, and through antimicrobial and anti-adhesion action against some bacteria e.g. cranberries are famously effective at preventing and treating urinary tract infections.
+Cranberries can also improve immune function and decrease infections.
+They do this by increasing certain white blood cells, and through antimicrobial and anti-adhesion action against some bacteria.
+For instance, cranberries are famously effective at preventing and treating urinary tract infections.

-Results have also been promising from studies into their potential to inhibit various forms of cancer.
+Results have also been promising from studies into the potential for cranberries to inhibit various forms of cancer.
 But more research needs to be done in this area.

-Cranberries’ health benefits, and antioxidant and anti-inflammatory functions, are mostly down to their rich vitamin C and phytonutrient content, including three types of flavonoid polyphenol – flavonols, anthocyanins, and proanthocyanidins.
+Cranberries’ health benefits, and antioxidant and anti-inflammatory functions, are mostly down to their rich vitamin C and phytonutrient content.
+Their phytonutrients include three types of flavonoid polyphenol – flavonols, anthocyanins, and proanthocyanidins.

 Recipe for Low-Carb Cranberry Sauce (Nigella’s Redder Than Red Cranberry Sauce Made Low-Carb/Sugar-Free)

 Preparation Time: 10 mins (plus cooling time to allow it to jellify)